 Entomology conducts research, research training and graduate education on the world’s insects-their global diversity, evolution, geography, genomics, morphology, conservation, ecology, and behavior.
 These studies are grounded in research collections of almost 5 million specimens and their associated data.
-Major research areas in Entomology are water beetles.
+Major research areas in Entomology are the taxonomy and systematics of Bees (Apoidea), fossil insects, and water beetles.

 Help Support Entomology

 Entomology has three permanent funds which help to support our collection-based endeavors (all are restricted funds with specific parameters).
 These funds are all maintained by the University of Kansas Endowment Association (KUEA), to whom any donations should be directed.
 Be certain to specify with your payment to which fund you would like to contribute and that it is for Entomology.

 Michener Bee Collection Fund: supports research on bees as well as the development of the bee collection.